II. Indications

 - Local infection at Lumbar Puncture site

-- Cerebral mass lesion (risk of Herniation)
+- Cerebral mass lesion or significant structural abnormality (risk of Herniation)

 - Large Brain Abscess